 Best Writing (Screenplay Based on Material from Another Medium): Ted Tally (b.
 1952)

 Playwright and screenwriter Ted Tally adapted the screenplay for "The Silence of the Lambs" from the 1988 novel of the same name by Thomas Harris.
 Tally has written the screenplays for seven theatrical and TV films, including the Hannibal Lecter prequel "The Red Dragon" (2002).
 In addition to numerous awards for the screenplay for "The Silence of the Lambs," Tally won several critics' awards for his screenplay for "All the Pretty Horses" (2000).

 Jonathan Demme directed numerous feature films, documentaries, and music videos.
 Among the best known of his other films are the critically acclaimed "Melvin and Howard" (1980); "Philadelphia" (1993), for which Tom Hanks won the Oscar® for Best Actor in a Leading Role; "Rachel Getting Married" (2008), featuring Anne Hathaway in an Oscar®-nominated performance; and the Talking Heads concert movie "Stop Making Sense" (1984).

 Honoring the Best

 Each year the Academy of Motion Picture Arts and Sciences recognizes many films and those who make them for excellence in numerous categories.
-Just being among the nominees is an honor, and winning is, as Colin Firth, Best Actor in a Leading Role for "The King's Speech," suggested at the 83rd Oscars®, the peak of one's career.
+Just being among the nominees is an honor, and winning is, as Colin Firth, voted Best Actor in a Leading Role for "The King's Speech," suggested at the 83rd Oscars®, the peak of one's career.
 These three winners of the Big Five awards are among the best of the best.
 See for yourself!

 © 2011 Brian Lokker